WPDevelopers/disable-comments/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).
 This will be maiintained from August 19, 2020 - @asif2bd

+= [2.2.0] - 2021-09-22 =
+* New Feature: Configure Disable Comments on Subsites from Main Network in Multisite Network.
+* Improvement: UX Improvement.
+* Few minor bug fix and improvement.

 = [2.1.2] - 2021-06-20 =
 * Improvement: Fix for Attempt to read property "post_type" on null